-Trauma refers to the psychological distress brought on when someone is involved in or witness to a terrifying event.
+Trauma refers to the psychological distress brought on when someone is involved in or witnesses a terrifying event, such as:

 Psychotherapy allows survivors a safe and confidential opportunity to talk about the trauma they have endured and determine how it is still influencing their mental and emotional health.

 With help from a counselor, clients are able to come to a better understanding of their past trauma and their current psychological state.
 This can be a very liberating experience because it opens the door for more reflection and self-improvement.

 Trauma plays a role in several mental health issues, most notably post-traumatic stress disorder.
 A therapist may try one course of action for a client who has PTSD but take a different tack for a traumatized person who has developed anger management issues.

 All clients will eventually have a chance to examine how their traumatic experiences are still shaping the ways they think and behave.
 One issue many survivors face is guilt, especially if they were involved in a traumatic experience in which other people were injured or killed.